GreenMashedPotato/Shrimp42/README.md

 ![mirror](img/mirror.png)
 ![mirror](img/mirror-printed.jpg)

-Mirrored Keyboard Rev2, contains improvement from rev1 after using it for a while:
+Mirrored Keyboard Rev2(renamed to Shrimp42), contains improvement from rev1 after using it for a while:
 ![mirror](img/mirror-rev2.png)
 improvements from rev1:
 - adds support for hotswap sockets,